IbrahimEsam27/The-Cpp-20-Masterclass/Notes-LearnCpp.md

     return 0;
 }
 ```
+- Const Member Variables must be initialized in **Definition or in Initializer list** ( Try to avoid them as possible)
+- In function parameters use as possible (const someclass &name), it saves time and memory and telling that it won't change
 ---
 ### Static Data member and static function
  - At any class if no objsects created but the **static var** exist and will be till end of the program